aisha-glblcd/material/intro-to-global-code/PITCHME.md

 * Gain new skills or improve existing ones through lots of practical exercises
 * Learn to be PRO
 * Gain the tools to improve the world

+---

 ## What are we here for?
 * Curriculum includes Python, APIs, Internet of Things

-We have to teach you some stuff first of all.
+Note: We have to teach you some stuff first of all.
 So there's lots of labs, which you *must* do.

 In the first week we start with the basics, Linux, GitHub, APIs and Python.